Jose Siri

 OFTampa Bay Rays

-Siri is out of the lineup for Wednesday's game against the Red Sox, Marc Topkin of the Tampa Bay Times reports.
+Siri is absent from the lineup for Wednesday's game versus the Red Sox.

 ANALYSIS